jpontdia/msdk-dynamicwhere/README.md

-# mulesdk-dynamicwhere-connector
+# msdk-dynamicwhere
-*Mule SDK - Dynamic Where Connector for data repositories like Salesforce or relational databases* *<br><br>**This is an ongoing project!!**<br>*
+*Mule SDK - Dynamic Where Connector for data repositories like Salesforce or Relational Databases* *<br><br>**This is an ongoing project!!**<br>*
 ## Table of contents
 1. [Compilation Prerequisites](#compilation-prerequisites)